Standing Tall

 Contact

-Standing Tall: Willie Long & The Mare Island Original 21ers
+Standing Tall: Willie Long vs. U.S. Government at Mare Island Naval Shipyard

 An important, yet long unknown story about the civil rights movement is now brought to life through Jake Sloan’s inspiring firsthand, well-researched account of the courage and activism of a brave group of African American men working at the Mare Island Naval Shipyard in Vallejo, California during the 1960s..